bids-standard/bids-validator/bids-validator/README.md

 ## Intro

-This is a partial rewrite of the bids-validator JavaScript implementation designed to read the [bids-specification schema](https://github.com/bids-standard/bids-specification/tree/master/src/schema) to apply the majority of validation rules.
+This is a full rewrite of the bids-validator JavaScript implementation designed to use the [bids-specification schema](https://github.com/bids-standard/bids-specification/tree/master/src/schema) to apply the majority of validation rules.

 Deno is a JavaScript and TypeScript runtime that is used to run the schema based validator.
 Deno is simpler than Node.js and only requires one tool to use, the Deno executable itself.
 To install Deno, follow these [install instructions for your platform](https://deno.land/manual/getting_started/installation).

-At the root of the repository there are two directories, `bids-validator` and `bids-validator-web`.
-These are separate npm packages, the Deno validator lives within the bids-validator package within the `src` directory.

 ## Usage